kkozmic/Cartographer/readme.markdown

 ### Acknowledgements

-Cartographer would not exist without the following tools that inspired and influenced some of it's design and features (in no particular order):
+Cartographer would not exist without the following tools that inspired and influenced some of its design and features (in no particular order):

 - [Castle DynamicProxy](http://docs.castleproject.org/Tools.DynamicProxy.ashx)
 - [Castle Windsor](http://docs.castleproject.org/Windsor.MainPage.ashx)